haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 But progress is unsteady and unpredictable.

 The basic problem is that the benefits don't actually kick in until the deps are *all* gone, and the code is actually separated out.
-Partial progress isn't really directly useful to anyone, and these counters just scoreboard by which we hope to get closer to the end goal.
+Partial progress isn't really directly useful to anyone, and these counters are just a scoreboard by which we hope to get closer to the end goal.
 It is thus hard to do this work with volunteers only, because it is emphatically *not* `"itch scratching" <https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar>`_ work where incremental progress leads immediate incremental benefits to the contributor.

 The Haskell Foundation's support in getting this "over the finish line", at which point the community *will* benefit, and benefit greatly, is thus a crucial way we can surmount the coordination failure the lack of incremental payoff causes.